datacarpentry/stata-economics/_episodes/02-transform-data.md

 We will need the variables "Merchandise trade (% of GDP)", "Life expectancy at birth, total (years)", "GDP per capita, PPP (constant 2011 international $)", "Population, total", "Population density (people per sq. km of land area)".

-Look for the indicator code of these variables and copy them
+Look for the indicator code of these variables and copy them into a text editor (like Stata's Do-file Editor).

 ```
 import delimited "data/WDISeries.csv", varnames(1) bindquotes(strict) encoding("utf-8") clear